AurelienClere-365/ALM-LCS-PowerAutomate/README.md

 In this topic, you will get PowerAutomate samples flow to use automatic database movement operations to perform refresh, export, import, and various flavors of point-in-time restore.

-At the time, I've done these samples, the LCS API have only 4 methods but I hope Microsoft will add soon more methods and of course I will share/change that with you in this GitHub project, depending on which and when it will possible.
+At the time, I've done these samples, the LCS API have only 4 methods but I hope Microsoft will add soon more methods and of course I will share/change that with you in this GitHub project, depending on which and when it will be possible.

 We can perform the following operations through the RESTful API: